Supercapacitor Usage Guide

 sudo apt update

-- Execute the following commands in order to install
+- Execute the following command to install the

 sudo apt install ed-lvd